-The HuroEvolution is designed as a sixteen degree-of-freedom (DOF) humanoid robot; where 10 DOF joints are desired for two legs, and 6 DOF joints are desired for two arms.
+The HuroEvolution^{KD} is designed as a sixteen degree-of-freedom (DOF) humanoid robot; where 10 DOF joints are desired for two legs, 4 DOF joints are desired for two arms, and 2 DOF joints are desired for head.
 The mechanical structure is shown in Fig. 2.
-A half-view omni-vision camera is mounted on the shoulder as a robot head.
+A conventional web camera is mounted on the robot head.
 An accelerometer is attached on the chest of the body so that the falling down situation can be detected.
-Most of parts use the kids from Robotis bioloid [3] to fast up the building of our robot.
-As a consequence, the photo of our HuroEvolution is shown in Fig. 3.
+As a consequence, the photo of our HuroEvolution^{KD} is shown in Fig. 3.

 Fig 2.
-Skeleton model of the HuroEvolution.
+Skeleton model of the HuroEvolution^{KD}.

 Fig. 3.
-Photo of the HuroEvolution
+Photo of the HuroEvolution^{KD}